skip to content

 Family Child Care Task Force

 The 2019 Legislature established and directed the Family Child Care Task Force to discuss and make recommendations related to family child care licensing and the Parent Aware program.
-Task force members include family child care providers, parents, legislators, DHS, and appointees from various child care-related organizations.
+Task force members included family child care providers, parents, legislators, DHS, and appointees from various child care-related organizations.

 Frequently asked questions